facebook/react/packages/react-events/docs/Focus.md

 ### onFocusChange: boolean => void

-Called when the element changes hover state (i.e., after `onBlur` and `onFocus`).
+Called when the element changes focus state (i.e., after `onBlur` and `onFocus`).

+### onFocusVisibleChange: boolean => void

+Called when the element receives or loses focus following keyboard navigation.
+This can be used to display focus styles only for keyboard interactions.